oDavid4/hello-world/README.md

 I'm slowly learning features and will persist
 Now I've merged the first branch from Atom with the master by doing so on github.com This time, I will merge from Atom

+Attempting to merge from Atom using Branch2
+Standing by...